michaelnisi/troubled/data/posts/2019/graphql.md

 #### First impressions

 This article is getting lengthy.
-If I go into the next section now, it won’t end under 1500 words.
+If I go into the next section now, I can’t keep it under 1500 words.
 Why not end it with my unreflected notes?
 They are kind of dumb, but hey, I need to catch my breath.
 There might be a second part, tweet [@michaelnisi](https://twitter.com/michaelnisi) if you are interested.
-But for now, here are my notes, jotted down while making the app.
+But for now, here’s what I’ve jotted down building the app in December.

 > Making myself familiar with Apollo iOS, what troubles me is the tight coupling of view controllers and the remote API, merging access and storage.
 On the other hand, [repositories](https://www.martinfowler.com/eaaCatalog/repository.html) have the same surface.
 Apollo wants to remove the serialization layer, which can be a millstone around the neck of developers, rendering them hesitant to change.
 Propagating an adjustment from the server onto the screen is often laborious and requires coordination between different teams.